Master of Arts in Human Services

 Course of study

 The Master of Arts in Human Services is granted upon completion of 36 credits.
 You can earn an MAHS degree in approximately 18–22 months.
-The degree program is offered in a blended format that combines on-site and online learning.
+The degree program is offered fully online and in a blended format that combines on-site and online learning.

 Master of Arts in Human Services Courses (36 credits)

 |HMS5114||Theories of Human Development (3)|